ssaeed85/dsc-ph2-KingsCountyRealEstate/README.md

 ## The Model
 When tested, our model receives an R-Squared value of .823.
 This means our model accounts for 82.3% of the varince in prices.
 In addition our tested root mean squared error was $85,474.40.
 This determines the range around our predicted price.
-Entering the key features into our model we are predicting that a home with these features in the designated zipcode will sell for between $610,306 and $696,306.
+Entering the key features into our model we are predicting that a home with these features in the designated zipcode will sell for between $610,569 and $696,043.
 We advise the real estate company target transactions in this price range to maximize their potential revenue.

 ![img](./images/ResidualsPlotforLinearRegressionModel7b.jpg)

+From the plot above we can see that our residuals are slightly heteroscedastic.
+That is they aren't completely uniform.
+In addition you can tell the distribution on the right a tall peak meaning the tails of our data are fatter.

 ![img](./images/QQPlotModel7b.jpg)

+The tails of the QQ plot above suggest our data may still have extreme values.
+Further cleaning would remove outliers and improve oour model.

 ![img](./images/price_vs_preds.jpg)